 With soft and cakey chocolate sandwich cakes and old-fashioned vanilla filling, Gluten-Free Whoopie Pies are everything delicious and nostalgic without any of the wheat products or gluten!

-What Is a Whoopie Pie?
+What is a Whoopie Pie?

 Also known as gobs, chocolate gobs, or Amish whoopie pies, whoopie pies are soft and cakey sandwich cookies that are filled with an old-fashioned vanilla frosting filling.
 Originally created from leftover cake batter, whoopie pies are portable, chocolaty, buttery, and sweet.